mstksg/inCode/copy/entries/singletons-1.md

 constructors, `UnsafeMkDoor :: String -> Door s`.

-`Door` here is an **indexed data type**, which is sometimes called a "type family" in the dependently typed programming world (not to be confused with the `-XTypeFamily` language mechanic in GHC Haskell).
+`Door` here is an **indexed data type**, which is sometimes called a "type family" in the dependently typed programming world (which is not to be confused with type families in *GHC Haskell*, `-XTypeFamilies`, which is a language mechanism that is related but definitely not the same).

 ### Phantoms in Action